 Stephen has considerable experience of cases involving rape and other serious sexual offences.

 Stephen is able to understand complex issues and communicate them in clear language to those he represents.
-He is widely recognised as having a level of skill and detail well beyond his year of call.
+He is widely recognised for his level of skill and detail.

 Operation Hairball (2020) Leading Counsel for successful prosecution of 12 members of an organised crime group after the disruption of the largest commercial counterfeit cigarette and hand rolling tobacco production line was discovered in the United Kingdom.

 Barker & Goldsmith, Newcastle Crown Court (2019) Successful prosecution for murder case that was particularly difficult due to the severe mental and physical disabilities of the defendant and expert evidence was central to prove defendant participated in actions.